 The approach is a “philosophy for working with people to bring about change” (McCashen, 2005, v.) where their strengths are utilized.

 It is a “collaborative process between the person supported by services and those supporting them, allowing them to work together to determine an outcome that draws on the person’s strengths and assets” (Duncan and Hubble, 2000)

 Thus, in a strengths-based approach, the focus is on these strengths and how they are present in a person’s context and environment, and capitalizing on these to effect change.

 Based on the definitions, here are nine guiding principles that serve as the backbone that guide the practice and implementation of strengths-based practice (Wayne Hammond, Ph.D.,2010).

 Can you name your top 5 strengths?
 Yes, those things that you are naturally really good at?

-Scientific research shows that people who know and use their personal strengths:
+Scientific researches and case studies show clear evidence that people who know and use their personal strengths:

 Studies show that people who have a chance to use their strengths at least once a day report lower levels of depression, higher levels of positivity and stronger mental health.

 Research shows that being able to leverage one’s strengths creates a buffer against the negative effects of stress or trauma.